inspiringsource/aws-solutions-architect/README.md

 # Status:

 - [x] Development stage hosted on Netlify: https://aws-notes-taking.netlify.app/
-- [x] Early production stage hosted on AWS Amplify: TBA
+- [x] Production stage hosted on AWS: TBA
 - [ ] Custom domain name

-- [ ] Production stage hosted on AWS S3 + CloudFront
+# AWS hosting solutions

+Reviewing the different hosting solutions for the website.
+The following are the technologies that can be used to support the final build stages in production.
-# AWS Amplify solution
+## AWS Amplify solution

 The following is the simplest architecture for supporting the build stages in production using AWS Amplify.
-Everything is automatically managed, from the git push to the website deployment.
+A complete solution for quickly and easily building full-stack applications on AWS.
+AWS Amplify provides a complete backend and frontend cloud development platform with powerful tools for app development, including continuous integration and delivery.

 ![Architecture](./static/img/website-simple-architecture.png)

-# Amazon S3 + CloudFront solution
+## Amazon S3 + CloudFront solution

-The following are the technologies that are used to support the final build stages in production:
+The following are the technologies that can be used to support the build stages in production:

 - GitHub
 - AWS CodePipeline